-Mauritius is India's only Hindu-majority country.
+Mauritius is Africa's only Hindu-majority country.
 So why did India almost invade it?

 The tiny African nation of Mauritius is located thousands of kilometres from India, but you would not know it by looking; as Hindu temples dot the country, Diwali is a public holiday, and two-thirds of the country trace their origins to South Asia.
 Mauritius is Africa’s only majority Hindu nation, and enjoys close ties to India: Prime Minister Narendra Modi even described Mauritius as “Little India” during his 2015 trip to the country.
 So why did India almost invade Mauritius in 1983?
 In order to tell such a bizarre tale, we must first delve deeper into how a tiny sliver of India was created off the coast of Africa.